 If you’re looking for somewhere a little less crowded (but in the same area as Nagarkot), with similar panoramic views of the Himalaya and nearby hiking options, try one of these towns, instead:

+Dhulikhel.
 Although a bustling modern town now, Dhulikhel still retains a well-preserved Newari core of buildings.
 It is also home to one of Nepal’s finest boutique hotels, Dwarika’s Dhulikhel, as well as plenty of cheaper options.

-Day 2: Nagarkot to Bhaktapur, overnight in Bhaktapur
+Day 4: Nagarkot to Bhaktapur

 Hopefully, you enjoyed a sunset view of the mountains from Nagarkot the night before, but if the weather didn’t cooperate, you’re more likely to be treated to views in the clear early morning light.